divorce, family dispute resolution, mediation

 Get Legal Advice

-While mediators can provide information, they cannot give legal advice.
-A Family Dispute Resolution Practitioner can help facilitate mediation sessions and issue Section 60I certificates if necessary.
-It’s crucial to:
+While mediators can provide information they cannot give legal advice.
+A Family Dispute Resolution Practitioner can facilitate mediation sessions and issue Section 60I certificates if necessary.
+It’s important to:

-Mediation discussions are generally confidential, which allows for open and honest communication.
+Mediation discussions are generally confidential; this allows for open and honest communication.
 However, there are some exceptions, such as when there’s a risk of harm to a child.
 Your mediator will explain the confidentiality rules at the beginning of the process.
 Respecting this confidentiality can help build trust and facilitate more productive negotiations.

 Family mediation offers numerous advantages over traditional court proceedings.
 Not only is it typically more cost-effective and faster, often resolving disputes in weeks or months rather than years, with almost two thirds (65%) of participants reaching partial or full agreements.

-Instead of a judge making decisions for you, mediation allows you to craft solutions that are tailored to your family’s unique needs.
-This collaborative approach often leads to improved communication between parties and reduced stress for all involved, including children.
+Instead of a judge making decisions for you, mediation allows you to create solutions that are tailored to your family’s needs.
+This collaborative approach often leads to better communication between parties and less stress for all involved, including children.

-Moreover, the flexibility of mediation enables creative problem-solving that may not be possible in a courtroom setting.
-This, combined with the fact that both parties are actively involved in creating the solution, often results in higher compliance with agreements.
-Successful family law mediation can lead to improved communication, reduced stress, and higher compliance with agreements.
+Moreover, mediation allows for creative problem solving that may not be possible in a courtroom.
+This combined with both parties being actively involved in creating the solution often leads to higher compliance with agreements.
+Successful family law mediation can lead to better communication, less stress and higher compliance with agreements.

-Ultimately, mediation paves the way for a more amicable and sustainable resolution, setting a positive tone for the future interactions and co-parenting arrangements to come.
+Ultimately mediation sets the scene for a more amicable and sustainable outcome, a positive tone for the future interactions and co-parenting arrangements to come.

 Faster, Fairer and Future Focused

 Family mediation can be a powerful tool for resolving disputes and moving forward after a relationship breakdown.
-Compared to the court process, mediation is typically faster, less expensive, and less emotionally draining.
+Compared to the court process, mediation is generally faster, cheaper and less emotionally draining.

-By following these tips and working with experienced professionals, you can navigate the mediation process with confidence and achieve a resolution that works for your family’s future.
+By following these tips and working with experienced professionals you can navigate the mediation process with confidence and achieve an outcome that works for your family’s future.